 Do not start this function merely after powering on the machine but start it after carrying out a sequence of scanning operation.
 Unless the machine has carried out any scanning operation, this function cannot print out correct scanning compensation data.
 This is because at the start of scanning operation, the machine initializes black and white level data and takes in the scanning compensation reference data.
-The printout varies depending on whether black and white or color scanning is performed immediately before this operation.
-Check the black and white level data you want to print out before the operation.

 - (1) Take a black and white copy for black and white scanning, and take a color copy for color scanning. - (2) Press the 0 and 5 buttons in this order in the initial stage of the maintenance mode.
-The "PRINTING" will appear on the LCD. - (3) The machine prints out the scanning compensation data list containing the following:
+The "PRINTING" will appear on the LCD. - (3) The data type and order to be recorded are as follows.
+The machine prints out the data below regardless of black and white or color of the previous scanning.